 The members of both Houses of Parliament must make and subscribe the oath of allegiance, or make a solemn affirmation in lieu1, on taking their seats for the first time, in every new Parliament2.

-The form of oath or affirmation, which must be solemnly and publicly made by members in their respective Houses, is fixed by statute3, and any lord spiritual or temporal who votes or who sits in the House of Lords, and any member who votes or who sits as a member in the House of Commons during any debate after the Speaker
+The form of oath or affirmation, which must be solemnly and publicly made by members in their respective Houses, is fixed by statute3, and any lord spiritual or temporal who votes or who sits in the House of Lords, and any member who votes or who sits as

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.

 To view the latest version of this document and millions of others like it, sign-in to LexisLibrary or register for a free trial.